BBC Logo

 BBC Logo 1997

 In 1997, Martin Lambi-Nairn introduced a new corporate logo.
 It no longer had colored lines; the black blocks became squares again.
-The position of the letters was returned to the vertical without any tilting, reminiscent of the first version created in 1958.
+The position of the letters was restored to a vertical orientation without any tilting, reminiscent of the original version created in 1958.
 The lettering was in the 1926 Gill Sans font that Eric Gill had created.
 This version lasted the longest.

 2021 – today